 I attended an advanced screening of this film.
 All opinions are my own.

-The Mummy is now playing in theaters.
-It is rated PG-13 “for violence, action, and scary images, and for some suggestive content and partial nudity.”
-For more information about the Mummy, you can visit the movie’s official website.
+The 33 is now playing in theaters.
+It is rated PG-13 for “a disaster sequence and some language.
+For more information, you can go to the movie’s official website.